Mcdonoughd/BB1035/README.md

 # BB1035
-This a repository for WPI BB1035 Intro to Biotechnology B Term 2016
+This a repository for WPI BB1035 Intro to Biotechnology A Term 2016

 Here you will find the following Folders: